deislabs/bindle/docs/signing-spec.md

 - Users who transfer bindles from one Bindle server to another
 - Import/export tools

+## Signing and Timestamps

+The date and time of a signature can be an important piece of information for auditing.

+Both invoice and parcel signatures require an `at` field with a UNIX timestamp expressed as an unsigned 64-bit integer with no leading zeros.

+> Time stamps MUST be greater than 0.
+It is nonsensical to have a signature older than the the specification.
+For the sake of consistency, though, a 0 value is allowed in the formatting.
+However, implementations MAY reject any entries whose timestamps predate Sept.
+1, 2020.

+Since signature blocks are not primarily designed for human consumption, an implementation should prioritize simplicity and consistency over readability.
+The UNIX timestamp offers this:

+- It is well defined
+- It is adopted broadly
+- It is an unambiguous format that can easily be represented, serialized, and parsed
+- It is accurate enough for the problem at hand

+Longer textual formats are subject to parsing and serialization ambiguities, as well in quirks of implementation across languages.

 ## Signing Parcels

 The main piece of information we want to sign in a parcel is the data-bearing `parcel.dat` data.
 More specifically, all we really need to sign is the SHA for that bundle.